What Drives B2B Organic Growth? Now we know.

 Bottom line: If you’re in a B2B business, these results probably apply to you.
 As you may have heard, “Sure, you’re unique… just like everyone else.”
 Here’s the good news: If you were thinking of paying an expensive consultant to tell you how to grow, you can put your wallet away.

-The growth drivers that matter most
+The B2B Organic Growth drivers that matter most

 If you’re a Blueprinting practitioner, you probably know why we measured “importance” and “satisfaction” on the 24 growth drivers.
 Yep, this let us create Market Satisfaction Gaps for each growth driver.
 (The more important and less satisfied, the higher the Gap… indicating a greater desire for improvement.)